Infineon/mtb-example-ota-https/README.md

          ```
    </details>

-9. After a successful build, copy the *mtb-example-anycloud-ota-https.bin* file from *\<OTA Application>/build/\<KIT>/Debug* and paste it to the *\<OTA Application>/scripts* directory.
+10. After a successful build, copy the *mtb-example-ota-https.bin* file from *\<OTA Application>/build/\<KIT>/Debug* and paste it to the *\<OTA Application>/scripts* directory.

-10. Edit the *\<OTA Application>/scripts/ota_update.json* file to modify the value of `Version` to `1.1.0`.
+11. Edit the *\<OTA Application>/scripts/ota_update.json* file to modify the value of `Version` to **1.1.0**.

-11. The OTA application now finds the updated job document, downloads the new image, and places it in the secondary slot.
+12. The OTA application now finds the updated job document, downloads the new image, and places it in the secondary slot.
 Once the download is complete, a soft reset is issued.
 The MCUboot bootloader starts the image upgrade process.
 It will take approximately 15-20 minutes.

     **Figure 5.
 Image download**

     ![](images/downloading_new_image.png)

-12. After the image upgrade is successfully completed, observe that the user LED is now blinking at 5 Hz.
+13. After the image upgrade is successfully completed, observe that the user LED is now blinking at 5 Hz.

-13. To test the revert feature of MCUboot, send a bad image as the v1.2.0 OTA update.
+14. To test the revert feature of MCUboot, send a bad image as the v1.2.0 OTA update.
 The bad image used in this example is an infinite loop.
 The watchdog timer will reset the bad image and upon reboot, MCUboot will revert the primary image back to v1.1.0 good image.
 Edit *\<OTA Application>/Makefile* and add `TEST_REVERT` to the `Defines` variable as shown:

       ```
       DEFINES+=CY_RTOS_AWARE TEST_REVERT
       ```

-14. Edit the app version in the *\<OTA Application>/Makefile* by setting `APP_VERSION_MINOR` to '2'.
+15. Edit the app version in the *\<OTA Application>/Makefile* by setting `APP_VERSION_MINOR` to **2**.

-15. Build the application per Step 8.
+16. Build the application per Step 8.

-16. After a successful build, copy the *mtb-example-anycloud-ota-https.bin* file from *\<OTA Application>/build/\<KIT>/Debug* and paste it into the *\<OTA Application>/scripts* directory.
+17. After a successful build, copy the *mtb-example-ota-https.bin* file from *\<OTA Application>/build/\<KIT>/Debug* and paste it into the *\<OTA Application>/scripts* directory.

-17. Edit the *\<OTA Application>/scripts/ota_update.json* file to modify the value of `Version` to `1.2.0`.
+18. Edit the *\<OTA Application>/scripts/ota_update.json* file to modify the value of `Version` to **1.2.0**.

-18. The OTA application will now find this new v1.2.0 image and update to it.
+19. The OTA application will now find this new v1.2.0 image and update to it.
 After the update, within a few seconds, the watchdog timer resets the devices.
 Upon reset, MCUboot reverts to the v1.1.0 good image.

     **Figure 6.
 Reverting to good image**